Bikatr7/KakuOCR/README.md

 - ~~Optimize~~
 - ~~Fix the laggy drawing for real this time~~
 - ~~Add more data~~
+- Try to address relative size playing an issue in detection
 - Make it to where it can detect multiple characters

 ### Model Structure